Exploring the dynamics and impact of currencies

 The USD tends to exhibit a trend-following behavior.
 Periods in which the US economy outperformed the ‘Rest of the World’ are mid-70s to 85, early 90s to 2002 and the latest period goes from ’11 to date.
 Consequently, during these same periods, the USD has outperformed the rest of the currencies.

 Today, the USD cycle is breaking this 8–10-year pattern mainly supported by the exceptionalism in US growth and the ongoing US fiscal stimuli.
-Our view is that the turning point from the USD cycle peak may be occurring, but it is certainly expected to be slower than initially predicted, unless there is a sharp US fiscal contraction in the near future.
+Our view is that the turning point from the USD cycle peak may be occurring, but it is certainly expected to be slower than initially predicted.
+As, the US growth starts to slow down this should also affect the USD.

 DOLLAR AS DRIVEN BY REAL INTEREST RATES’ STRENGTH